Kim Hollingsworth: Police trainee and undercover agent

 In 1994 Hollingsworth applied to join the New South Wales Police Force but failed the physical agility test.
 She applied successfully in 1995 and was sent to the New South Wales Police Academy in Goulburn.
 She began well and earned positive comments in her class report.

 As other students became aware of her past, she was subjected to harassment and requests for sexual favours.
-About one month after commencing her studies, Hollingsworth was recognised as a former prostitute by a police officer studying a detectives course at the Academy.
+About one month after commencing her studies, Hollingsworth was recognised as a former prostitute by a police officer studying a detectives course at the academy.
 He approached her to work in a brothel that he was opening in western Sydney.

 Undercover agent

-Hollingsworth lodged a formal complaint against the detective; the matter came to the attention of the Royal Commission into the New South Wales Police Service which was at that time investigating police corruption.
+Hollingsworth lodged a formal complaint against the detective.
+The matter came to the attention of the Royal Commission into the New South Wales Police Service, which was at that time investigating police corruption.
 In meetings with staff assisting the Commission she named a further 20 officers who frequented brothels and strip shows.
 Hollingsworth subsequently stated that the Royal Commission encouraged her to return to prostitution to collect information on police involvement in the vice industry.
 Her flat was fitted with a hidden camera and she wore a "wire" to entrap the corrupt police officer, who by then was skimming 10% of Hollingsworth's income from prostitution.

-Hollingsworth was subsequently sent to Adelaide for her own protection; however, it was alleged she was encouraged by police to again return to prostitution to support herself.
+Hollingsworth was subsequently sent to Adelaide for her own protection.
+It was alleged she was encouraged by police to again return to prostitution to support herself.